coronel08/my-notes/notes/docs/aws.md

 Serverless function orchestrator.
 Can create multi step proccesses using Lambda Functions for each step in the proccess to create a workflow.
 Handles state, checkpoints, restarts.

 -   Written in JSON Used to model workflows.
 Start workflow with SDK, API Gateway, Event Bridge
-    -   Standard Workflows - max duration 1 year, 2000/second. exaclty one workflow
+    -   Standard Workflows - max duration 1 year, 2000/second. exaclty one workflow.
+Used for long-running, durable, and auditable workflows where repeating workflow is expensive.
+Example workloads include training and deploying machine learning models, report generation, ordering and fullfilment proceessing.
+Also support human approval steps.
-    -   Express Workflows - max duration 5 minutes 100,000/second. at least once workflow
+    -   Express Workflows - max duration 5 minutes 100,000/second. at least once workflow.
+Used for high event rates and short duration.
+-   State - State Machine can orchestrate workflows.
+Define state machine using JSON-based Amazon States Language.
+Defined by the states it contains and the relationships between them.
+Individual states can make decisions based on their input, perform actions, and pass output to other states.
+    -   InputPath & Parameters- Manipulate JSON as it moves through your workflow.
+Parameters is key value pair either static, or selected from input using a path.
+Can filter input using InputPath and then apply Parameters to manipulate that input further.
+Use ResultPath to control what is passed to the state output.
+    -   OutputPath - Select a portion of the state output to pass on to the next state, cant change it only filter
+    -   ResultPath - Can use InputPath and Parameters to manipulate what is passed to the state output.

 Task Example in step formation, example is of a single task.
 Can use different types such as `Wait`, `Fail`, etc.